ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_guest_filesystem_directories_module.rst

 Synopsis
 --------
-- Creates a directory in the guest operating system. <p>
+- Creates a directory in the guest operating system.